 Bosnia and Herzegovina Country Report

 Resurgent nationalism and a constitutional crisis owing to an unreformed election law have increased the risk of military conflict in Bosnia.
-This situation is exacerbated by the militarisation of Bosnia's regional police authorities, which are divided along ethnic lines.
+This situation is exacerbated by the militarisation of Bosnia's regional police authorities.
 The risk of war, however, is mitigated by the commercial interests of the political and business elites of each of the three constituent ethnic groups, which remain deeply intertwined.
 Moreover, Bosnia's submission of its Annual National Programme (ANP) to NATO, a prerequisite of membership, will help to centralise control over all military facilities, reducing the risk of civil war.

 Vaccines Required to Enter the Country